just1mitch/agents-project/README.md

 - Mitchell Otley (23475725)
 - Jack Blackwood (23326698)

 #### *Please refer to the project report for breakdown and analysis of the DQNN and OpenCV agents.
-This README purely describes how to use the agents*
+This README purely describes how to run the agents.*

 ## Create the conda environment
 1. Navigate to root directory (where environment.yml file is located)